 OneTable strives to help people who don’t yet have a consistent Shabbat practice build one that feels authentic, sustainable, and valuable.
-The OneTable community is made up of people in their 20s and 30s, over 21, not in college, and without children, looking to find and share this powerful experience.
+The OneTable community is made up of people 21-39ish, not in undergraduate studies, looking to find and share this powerful experience.
 Guests of any and all religions and cultures are welcome.

 Become a Host:

 First, we want to get to know you.
 Fill out this short form and tell us about yourself:

 You’ve applied.
 Excellent!
 You’ll soon receive important emails about our process and whether you qualify for Nourishment Credits.
 In the meantime, you can now create your first dinner on the OneTable platform.

 But, Why Host?